-Maclean's debut feature, Crush (1992), produced by Ikin and starring American Marcia Gay Harden, was invited to play in competition at the Cannes Film Festival.
+Maclean's debut feature Crush (1992) was invited to play in competition at Cannes.
 It was the only debut feature in competition.
-The film won praise from a range of critics; Moving Pictures International editor Nick Roddick called it an "extraordinary debut feature".
+Produced by Ikin and starring American Marcia Gay Harden, it won praise from a range of critics; Moving Pictures International editor Nick Roddick called it an "extraordinary debut feature".
 As in her earlier shorts, moral or sexual ambiguity pervades the narrative of conflicted desire and passion.
 Its mix of blocked-up writer, spurting mud-pools, infatuated teen, American femme fatale, noir motels, limp Pongas, twisted metal and wheelchairs, plays out in a symbolic New Zealand landscape not seen before (or since!).

 Maclean moved to New York in 1992.
-After several years developing projects she got her second feature, Jesus' Son (1999), starring Billy Crudup and Samantha Morton (with support from Holly Hunter, Dennis Hopper, Denis Leary and Jack Black).
+After several years developing projects she got her second feature, Jesus' Son (1999), starring Billy Crudup and Samantha Morton (plus Holly Hunter, Dennis Hopper and Jack Black).
 The film was shot in 34 days, a number of them stretching to 18 hours.
 Based on the volume of short stories by cult US writer Denis Johnson, the film is coloured by the mix of the disturbing and comical that characterises Maclean's work.

-Jesus' Son won the Baby Lion and OCIC Catholic Awards at the Venice Film Festival; The New York Times, Los Angeles Times and critic Roger Ebert all rated it one of the 10 best films of the year.
+At the 1999 Venice Film Festival Jesus' Son won the the OCIC Catholic Award, and the Little Golden Lion (not to be confused with the festival's supreme award), voted by a select panel of Italian high school students.
+The New York Times, Los Angeles Times and critic Roger Ebert all rated it one of the 10 best films of the year.
 Rolling Stone's Peter Travers called it "mesmerising".
-Premiere lauded it as "a lively, quirky, lyrically rambling meditation on life, death, and fate among the narcotically numbed-out, arguing that it had "more laughs, wisdom, and tragedy than most putatively high-minded productions."
+Premiere went for "a lively, quirky, lyrically rambling meditation on life, death, and fate among the narcotically numbed-out, arguing the film had "more laughs, wisdom, and tragedy than most putatively high-minded productions."

 Maclean's films are often driven by idiosyncratic loners isolated by their personalities or situations: FH in Jesus' Son, Lane or Angela in Crush, and the woman in Kitchen Sink.

-In 2004, Maclean further explored that trope in documentary Persons of Interest, a series of interviews with New York Arabs and Muslims detained on immigration charges after September 11th.
+In 2004, Maclean further explored that idea in documentary Persons of Interest, a series of interviews with New York Arabs and Muslims detained on immigration charges after September 11.
 Co-directed with Tobias Perse, the film was selected for Sundance and the International Human Rights Watch Festival.

-Her work for the small screen includes directing episodes of Sex and the City and Carnivale, The L-Word, Homicide and The Tudors.
+Maclean's work for the small screen includes directing episodes of Sex and the City, Carnivale, The L-Word, Homicide and The Tudors.

 Whether working within the limits of a network TV series or exploring personal stories in arthouse films, Maclean's diverse output manages consistently to subvert expectations in ways that are surprising and entertaining.

 Anthony Kaufman.
-'ND/NF INTERVIEW: Alison Maclean's Acclaimed Second Coming with Jesus' Son'.
-IndieWIRE Website.
+'ND/NF INTERVIEW: Alison Maclean's Acclaimed Second Coming with Jesus' Son' IndieWIRE website.
 Loaded 6 April 2000.
-Accessed 30 June 2011
+Accessed 23 July 2018

 Peter Travers, 'Jesus' Son' (Review) - Rolling Stone, 18 December 2000

-Philip Wakefield, 'Short Worth a Look' - Evening Post, July 1988
+Philip Wakefield, 'Short Worth a Look' - The Evening Post, July 1988